Regal Radiance: The Resplendent Jewels of Russia’s Romanov Dynasty

 The arch between the two halves is designed with a motif of oak leaves and acorns made of small diamonds surrounding several significant diamonds in various shapes and sizes.
 At the apex of the arch is a magnificent red spinel weighing 398.72 carats—reportedly the largest red spinel in the world—surmounted by a diamond cross.
 Its crimson velvet cap, a hallmark of Russian imperial regalia, adds a regal touch to the ensemble.

-Russian Empress Catherine II, most commonly known as Catherine the Great, wearing the the Imperial Crown of Russia.
+Russian Empress Catherine II, most commonly known as Catherine the Great, wearing the Imperial Crown of Russia.

 The Imperial Crown of Russia was utilized in the coronations of every Russian monarch from Catherine the Great to Nicholas II.
 Nicholas II ruled as Emperor of Russia from 1894 until his abdication in 1917, an event that ultimately led to the downfall of the monarchy.